amillard/plaque2seq/README.md

 <img src="images/logo.png" alt="Plaque-2-Seq Logo">

 **Plaque-2-Seq** is a streamlined process to go from plaques to complete annotated genomes in **5 days**.
 Allowing a single user to sequence 100s of genomes in a week.
-Cost per genome when applied at scale   .
+Cost per genome when applied at scale is as little at £15 .

 ---

+##  Paper Absract

+Rapid, accurate, and scalable sequencing of bacteriophage genomes is critical for advancing phage therapy, building phage biobanks and understanding of phage genomic diversity.
+Current methods allow sequencing and assembly of complete bacteriophage genomes from both short or long read sequencing methods.
+However, current protocols are often constrained by DNA input requirements and cost, limiting their application to large-scale or low-biomass phage collections.In this study, we present plaque-2-sequence, a robust and cost-effective workflow for high-throughput phage genome sequencing.
+Plaque-2-sequence combines low-input transposase-based library preparation, amplification, nanopore sequencing  and optimised assembly steps tailored to phage genomes.
+We applied the method to phages isolated on a variety of hosts including, _Escherichia, Pseudomonas, Synechococcus, Enterococcus and Enterobacter_.
+High quality genome assemblies were validated using CheckV and benchmarking against previously sequenced phage isolates.
+Compared to standard Illumina sequencing, it offers 10 fold saving in sequencing price for individual labs.
+Furthermore, it substantially decreases the time taken to obtain a phage genome, once a plaque is obtained.
+Offering the ability to routinely obtain 100s of phage genomes a week, with minimal hands on time.
+Plaque-2-sequence enables systematic genomic characterization of phage isolates, facilitating taxonomic classification, for the development of large scale phage biobanks.

 ## 📖 Overview

 Plaque-2-Seq provides an end-to-end workflow:

 1. **Plaque picking & phage DNA prep**
-2. **Library preparation (ONT/Illumina)**
+2. **Library preparation (ONT)**
 3. **Sequencing**
 4. **Automated assembly & cleanup**
 5. **Annotation & QC reports**